 — Klobrille (@klobrille) July 23, 2020

-The variety is insane, I don’t think any console has had software that look so different from each other.
 The issue is that yesterday we saw a glimpse into the future.
-Nothing solid for the immediate future.
+Nothing solid for the immediate launch window of the next generation.
 The showcase many Xbox fans had been waiting for was littered with trailer after trailer of games that may not even look like their CGI counterparts.

 You’re telling me State of Decay will actually look like this?

 Surely the gameplay will be satisfying right?
 EverWild looks cool, what’s it about?
 Is this a Viva Piñata spiritual successor?
 Is this a Pokemon clone?
 Will you play as a veterinarian?
 Who knows we didn’t see any game play!
 Okay okay, how about this new game Avowed, cool I see a sword and magic casting is this guy going to at least swing his sword?
-Nope okay I guess I can just look at a Skyrim video and get my fill.
+Nope.
 At least theres Halo right?
 Yup that’s Halo alright, good old reliable Halo.
 Personally the way everybody was hyping this game up during the preshow I was expecting the second coming of Jesus.
 Next, ah yes Forza.
 Forza always has a standard level drive through with a cockpit view.
 Surely that can’t let me down…

 With each trailer came a sharp dagger of realization.
 “Wait a minute, that trailer doesn’t even have a release date on it.”
 I thought to myself “How long would that game take to release?
 Two, maybe three years?
 That’s an RPG, that’s definitely going to take more than three years.”
 All these trailers were just eye candy, something to distract from the lack of real content.